Empowered Vote · Volunteer Briefing · August 21, 2026

 The current push: ready for November

 Since June 7, nearly all effort has gone into the Inform pillar, on purpose.
-The 2026 midterms are four months out, and the work that moved is exactly what an anonymous voter touches in an election year: House candidate coverage that now spans the whole country (over 1,300 2026 candidates carry researched stances, from the biggest states down to the single-district delegations, with district maps refreshed state by state for the new cycle), audited state budget pipelines that just reached all 50 states, city-by-city official seeding, and a fast-growing public-meetings transcript system.
-The Connect pillar apps are intentionally parked until after this push; that is sequencing, not abandonment.
+The midterms are under three months out, and the work that moved is what a voter touches in an election year: 2026 House candidate coverage in every state, audited budget pipelines in all fifty, campaign-finance records behind every federal candidate, city-by-city official seeding, and a public-meetings transcript system.
+The Connect pillar is parked until after November — sequencing, not abandonment.

 Inform Pillar: Shared Facts